SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/index.md

 * [Add message][8]
 * [Edit message][9]

-Different companies have different routines for request handling and can use SuperOffice Service in different ways.
+Different companies have different routines for request handling and can use SuperOffice Requests in different ways.
 Below we have set up two scenarios showing some of the available options.

 ## Scenario 1: The customer submits the request by email

 1. The customer writes an email to support@company.com or fills out a form in a user-support portal.
 2. The customer receives [automatic acknowledgement][11] of receipt of the enquiry.
-3. The enquiry from the customer is automatically registered as a request in SuperOffice Service.
+3. The enquiry from the customer is automatically registered as a request in SuperOffice CRM.
-4. The request ends up with a request handler in SuperOffice Service.
+4. The request ends up with a request handler in SuperOffice CRM.
 See [Assign requests][12] and [Find requests][13].
 5. The request handler reads through the request.
 6. The request handler is unable to fulfil the request on their own and does one of the following:
     * [Asks a colleague][2].